-We will incur significant legal, accounting and other expenses, including costs associated with public company reporting requirements.
+As a public company, we incur significant legal, accounting and other expenses that we did not previously incur as a private company, including costs associated with public company reporting requirements.
 We will also incur costs associated with corporate governance requirements, including requirements under the Sarbanes-Oxley Act and rules and regulations promulgated by the SEC and Nasdaq.
 These rules and regulations are expected to increase our legal and financial compliance costs and to make some activities more time-consuming and costly.
 These rules and regulations may also make it difficult and expensive for the Company to obtain directors' and officers' liability insurance.
 As a result, it may be more difficult for the Company to attract and retain qualified individuals to serve on our board of directors or as executive officers of the Company, which may adversely affect investor confidence in the Company and could cause our business or stock price to suffer.